 The major difference between a Laptop and a Desktop is sustained performance.
 It is self-explanatory looking at the size of the devices, a Laptop is small, and packing a Desktop-level cooling system is impossible in it.

 That being said, with modern software optimization and modern chip fabrication method, Laptops can exchange blows with their much heftier counterparts.

-Let us compare them on the following parameters to sort out the buying decision for you.
+Let us compare them to the following parameters to sort out the buying decision for you.

 Let’s get started.

-A laptop is obviously more portable than a Desktop, that’s right off the bat.
+A laptop is more portable than a Desktop, that’s right off the bat.

-With Desktop, you need Monitor, Keyboard, Mouse, CPU (if it’s not integrated with the Monitor), and a bunch of other things.
+With a Desktop, you need a Monitor, Keyboard, Mouse, CPU (if it’s not integrated with the Monitor), and many other things.
 Hence, carrying it from your home to your workplace and vice-versa is not a very prudent job.

-Whereas, in the case of a Laptop, all you need is a laptop and power cable to charge it.
+Whereas in the case of a Laptop, all you need is a laptop and a power cable to charge it.
 So, Laptop is portable, without an iota of doubt.

-Desktops have bigger and more powerful CPU as well GPU, the gap their GPU is even wider, more powerful fans.
+Desktops have bigger and more powerful CPUs as well as GPUs, the gap between their GPUs is even wider, with more powerful fans.
 All this combines to make a better machine for gaming, video editing, and other demanding tasks.

 That being said, most of us don’t need our computer to be a Hercules, so, know your requirements first.
 There are some powerful laptops as well, especially gaming laptops.
-These laptops are apt enough to run demanding titles as well as do some professional-level video and photo editing.
+These laptops are apt enough to run demanding titles and do professional-level video and photo editing.

 3] Screen Size

-Now, let us address the elephant in the room, which one will cost your fortune.
-Long story short, Desktops can get you similar if not better performance at a lesser price than a laptop.
+Now, let us address the elephant in the room, which will cost you a fortune.
+Long story short, Desktops can get you similar, if not better, performance at a lesser price than a laptop.